hudsonhrh/hudsonhrh/README.md

 ### Hi I'm Hudson Headley👋

-I'm the Founder of the Perpetual Organization Architect, a no code DAO builder for worker-owned organizations.
+I'm the Founder of Poa the Perpetual Organization Architect, a no code DAO builder for worker-owned organizations.
 Been developing in the web3 space for 3 years now and have a BS in Computer Science and Economics from the University of Kansas

 ## Current Projects: